AdobeDocs/analytics.en/help/components/classifications/sets/manage/schema.md

 | ![RemoveCircle](/help/assets/icons/RemoveCircle.svg) | **[!UICONTROL Remove Lookup]** | Remove a classification set as a lookup.
 To delete the lookup permanently from the classification, in the **[!UICONTROL Remove _classification set_ from _classification_]** confirmation dialog select **[!UICONTROL Delete]**. |
 | ![Rename](/help/assets/icons/Rename.svg) | **[!UICONTROL Rename]** | Rename the **[!UICONTROL Classification Name]** of a classification.
 In the **[!UICONTROL Rename: _classification name_]** dialog, enter a new name and select **[!UICONTROL Rename]**.  |
 | ![Delete](/help/assets/icons/Delete.svg) | **[!UICONTROL Delete]** | Delete a classification.
 The **[!UICONTROL Delete _classification name_]** dialog appears.
 Select **[!UICONTROL Delete]** to delete the classification. |

+## Non-classified data

+If you do encounter non-classified data after an import that displays as `none` in your reporting, you can rename the `None` classification key.

+1. [Download](#download) the classifications to a local file.
+1. Add a row to the local file, and enter `~none~` in the Key column.
+Type the more descriptive classification names in the appropriate column(s).

+   For example:

+   * JSON

+      ```json
+      {"key": "~none~", "enc": "DEFAULT", "action": "update", "data": {"Product Name": "Unknown Product Name", "Product Category": "Unknown Product Category"}}
+      ...
+      ```

+   * CSV:

+      ```csv
+      Key, Product Name, Product Category
+      ~none~, Unknown Product Name, Unknown Product Category
+      ...
+      ```

+1. [Upload](#upload) the data back into Adobe Analytics.